Snyk Broker is an open-source tool, that can act as a proxy between Snyk and integrations including:

 - Artifactory for open source registry or container registry integrations.

-Snyk Broker is available to Enterprise and Pro customers.
+Snyk Broker is available with Enterprise plans.
 See Pricing plans for more details.

 Snyk Broker allows you to:

 - Keep sensitive data such as your access tokens inside your private network, never sharing that information with Snyk.

 - Provide controlled access to the network by Snyk, limiting the files Snyk can access, and the actions that Snyk can perform.